Starting a Winery in North Carolina

 - Code of Federal Regulations, 27 CFR Parts 1, 6, 8, 11, 9, and 240

 Step 7: Register for Universal Product Code (UPC) barcodes

 Be sure to register your winery (or planned winery) with the North Carolina Wine Office.
 Please fill out the Winery Form with contact information and details about your winery.

 Sign and return the completed Winery Form via email to email@example.com or by mail to:

 North Carolina Wine

 Raleigh, NC 27699-1020

-Wineries must have winery and/or wine producer permits to be eligible for inclusion in our marketing materials.
+To be eligible for inclusion in North Carolina Wine & Grape Council marketing materials, wineries must have winery and/or wine producer permits.
 We produce and distribute 200,000 copies of the annual North Carolina Winery Guide and NCWine.org, the North Carolina wine consumer website.
 To be eligible for inclusion on the map and NCWine.org, your winery must meet the following qualifications: